Learning theory

 - llm-interpretation-errors — oracle theory, error correction, and reliability dimensions migrated here; the error-theory area applies verification concepts specifically to LLM interpretation failures

-- kb-design — applies learning theory to KB architecture and evaluation; methodology-enforcement-is-constraining bridges both areas
+- tags — applies learning theory to KB architecture and evaluation; methodology-enforcement-is-constraining bridges both areas

 - document-system — the type ladder (text→note→structured-claim) instantiates the constraining gradient for documents